 Whether living alone, ageing without children or caring for others, what are our options?
 How do Kathleen’s choices resonate with our own decisions about how we live?
 What choices do we really have about where we live now and in the future?

-Each film screening will be followed by an informal Q&A and a discussion in small groups about housing and ageing and trying to live more connected lives, share your thoughts and questions about where and how we live as we grow older.
+Each film screening was followed by an informal Q&A and a discussion in small groups about housing and ageing and trying to live more connected lives, share your thoughts and questions about where and how we live as we grow older.

-The discussion is part of Northumbria University’s evaluation of the Doorbells project (read more about this below) and some of the anonymised discussion notes may be used in project reports and journal articles.
+The discussion is part of Northumbria University’s evaluation of the Doorbells project and some of the anonymised discussion notes may be used in project reports and journal articles.
 Input will help the Doorbells team to research ways of improving housing services for older people, people ageing without children, and carers to be more integrated and have a recognised voice in policies going forward.